-"The 1845 law was written to take into account the needs of a primarily agrarian society," he explains.
+"The 1845 law was written to take into account the needs of a primarily agrarian society," explained Norman J. Ornstein, a political scientist and author, when we talked to him in 2016.
 "There wasn't any Uber, or cars or trains.
 Farmers had to get their products to market in wagons, which usually required a day of travel.
 And they needed to be home for the Sabbath, so they needed to have a day that fell between those.
 And people settled their accounts in those days on the first day of the month, so they couldn't vote then."

 Originally Published: Nov 3, 2016